bertilmuth/requirementsascode/README.md

 Nothing from outside of the boundary may access domain code.
 The domain code must not access anything outside the boundary, like a database.
 Not even through an interface.
 The domain code stays side effect free.
 This enables you to test your domain logic without going through the UI or framework code, and _without mocking_.

-For the long term maintenance of your application, you can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the models inside the code.
+You can also [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case models inside the code.

 # getting started
 At least Java 8 is required to use requirements as code, download and install it if necessary.